Denver Broncos receiver Emmanuel Sanders won't face sex assault charges in Texas, records show

 “We are aware of the media report involving Emmanuel Sanders and are looking into it,” the Broncos said in a statement.

-Sanders is in the United Kingdom promoting an NFL UK event and could not immediately be reached for comment.
+Sanders is in the United Kingdom promoting an NFL UK event and could not immediately be reached for comment by Denver7.

 “Ready to put on a show for the fans of Cardiff, Wales,” he tweeted shortly after the news broke.
 “If you’re going to the @NFLUK event tonight & take pictures you want me to sign….watch this video.”